MichaelSalata/compare-my-biometrics/README.md

 		- fitness routine
 		- medication
 		- stressful life event
-- Practice building a robust and scalable data pipeline with each technology's best practices
+- Practice building a scalable data pipeline with best practices and fault tolerance
 	1. develop a schema based on the Data API and Analysis needs
 	2. incrementally read each technology's documentation and build pipeline
 	3. implement pipeline steps with key metrics in mind